 *While Amazon and Tractor Supply also carry beekeeping gear, the quality can be hit or miss.

 The Alamo Area Beekeepers Association (AABA) does not endorse or recommend any private or commercial beekeeper, product, process, or service.
-Nothing in this email serves as a warranty or guarantee of goods and/or services.
+Nothing on this site serves as a warranty or guarantee of goods and/or services.
 AABA’s intention is to provide information only.

 https://texasbeekeepers.org/ag-valuation/

 The Alamo Area Beekeepers Association (AABA) does not endorse or recommend any private or commercial beekeeper, product, process, or service.
-Nothing in this email serves as a warranty or guarantee of goods and/or services.
+Nothing on this site serves as a warranty or guarantee of goods and/or services.
 AABA’s intention is to provide information only.

 Texas Apiary Inspection Service Bee Removal List